 You’re going to get plenty of adventure in China with or without learning the “hard way”.
 You’re better off taking notes from my China travel mistakes – and the ones I see other travelers fall into – and then avoiding them.

 Now, let’s take a look at the most common China travel mistakes and how to avoid them.

 Mistake #1: Not Preparing Your Phone for Travel in China

 I don’t know about you, but my smart phone has become an essential part of my travel gear.
-I use it for maps, Chinese-English translation, email and, of course, posting pictures of my travels on social media.
+I use it for maps, Chinese-English translator apps, email and, of course, posting pictures of my travels on social media.

 It’s a mistake to assume that your phone will just magically work when you land in China.